 In September 2020, a government minister confirmed that the NHS would no longer be offering ear wax removal as a core service.
 This means that you might not be able to get your ear wax removed at your local GP surgery, even if you used to in the past.

 Your GP may refer you to a hospital audiology department if your ear wax build-up is linked to hearing loss, but this could take time.

 If ear wax build-up is causing you discomfort, and the wait to get it removed on the NHS is too long for you, it might be worth considering having it removed privately.

 How we remove your excess wax

 Micro-suction is the quickest method of removal.
 It’s also the safest.
 It’s what Hidden Hearing use to remove ear wax.
-We use the Tympa Health method, you can visit their website for more information.

 A small, low-pressure probe is put in your ear which gently sucks the wax out.
 This is much safer than traditional methods such as ear syringing, an outdated procedure which uses high pressure and can lead to complications.